 If you’re looking for a fish finder for kayaks that don’t need to be mounted, then the Deeper Pro+ is the best option.
 This is the best castable fish finder available and also includes an adapter to let you attach the transducer to your kayak.

 We think this is a big consideration, especially if your kayak is on the smaller end.
 The last thing you want is your fish finder to be a burden because it is too big and does not allow you to paddle like you normally would.

 You want to make sure the transducer you go with matches your fishing parameters.
-If you often find yourself kayak fishing in shallow water then side imaging will be crucial and we recommend the Helix 7 with MEGA SI.
+If you often find yourself kayaking in shallow water, then side imaging will be crucial, and we recommend the Helix 7 with MEGA SI.

 Can you mount a fish finder on a kayak?